Gameknight5249/Gameknight-CTF_Library/commitmentissues-generalskills.md

 6. You will be able to see the flag when you do that

 # Flag:
+The flag will be at the bottom of the old commit; it's quite easy to find

 # Mistakes I made:
+1. I wasted time using ls -a to search for the flag within the files when I knew the flag was somewhere in the commits

 # What I Learned:
+This challenge just reinforced my knowledge of git commands: " git log" and "git show"